1,2 days Road to Hana Itinerary – 21 Best Stops on Road to Hana

 Road to Hana is about the journey to Hana and not so much about the destination of Hana.
 Driving on the Road to Hana and experiencing all the sights and natural beauty is a must-do on any trip to Maui.
 It is considered one of the most scenic drives in the world.

+Looking for a Road to Hana tour instead?
 Below are the top Road to Hana tour recommendations:

 ✅ This highly-rated Small-Group Road to Hana Adventure Tour does a full loop via the backside of Hana.
 Best value!